-The information in this statement should be used by a person conducting a business or undertaking at a workplace (such as an employer) to determine the appropriate controls under the relevant jurisdiction Work Health and Safety laws.
+The information in this statement should be used by a person conducting a business or undertaking (PCBU) at a workplace (such as an employer) to determine the appropriate controls under the relevant jurisdiction Work Health and Safety laws.

-Recommended control measures that could be implemented to manage the risk arising from dermal and inhalation exposure to these chemicals include, but are not limited to:
+Recommended control measures that could be implemented to manage the risk arising from dermal and inhalation exposure to the chemical during formulation of end use products include, but are not limited to:

-- using closed systems or isolating operations; - minimising manual processes and work tasks through automating processes - · adopting work procedures that minimise splashes and spills - cleaning equipment and work areas regularly - using protective equipment that is designed, constructed, and operated to ensure that the worker does not come into contact with the chemicals.
+- using closed systems or isolating operations - minimising manual processes and work tasks through automating processes - adopting work procedures that minimise splashes and spills - cleaning equipment and work areas regularly - using protective equipment that is designed, constructed, and operated to ensure that the worker does not come into contact with the chemical.

-Measures required to eliminate or manage risk arising from storing, handling and using these hazardous chemicals depend on the physical form and the manner in which the chemicals are used.
+Measures required to eliminate or manage risk arising from storing, handling and using this hazardous chemical depend on the physical form and the manner in which the chemical is used.